It’s a pleasant winter evening, and you’re snug as a bug in your home, enjoying some well-deserved peace and quiet.

 Type of Noise: Whistling

-If the whistling is a recent noise you’ve never heard before, trying turning off your furnace and removing the furnace filter.
+If the whistling is a recent noise you’ve never heard before, try turning off your furnace and removing the furnace filter.
 If it is clogged with dirt and dust, it should be cleaned or replaced.

 When you turn the furnace back on – with the fresh filter in place – listen closely for any whistling sounds.
 There’s a good chance replacing the filter fixed the issue.